 To restore deleted saved Excel files easily without losing the original filenames, formats, and directories, turning to a good Windows data rescue utility will be preferable.

-- Support data recovery after accidental deletion/system crash/disk formatting/virus attack, etc.
+• Support data recovery after accidental deletion/system crash/disk formatting/virus attack, etc. It can also restore permanently deleted files in Windows 10/11.

 Step 2.
 Wait for the software to scan and list all the deleted and missing files.
-During the process, you could directly select files to recover.
+During the process, you could search for wanted files by inputting filenames or extensions.

 In addition to internal hard drives, it can also work perfectly with external storage devices - using it, you could easily recover data from WD external hard disks.